 If there was ever a good time to continue or start meditating it is now.
 In times like this, we realize how little control we have over external events.
 But we are alive, and life consists of experiencing good and bad things that come and go.
 In fact, without some darkness, we would never perceive light.
 It’s all part of our journey.

 Being mindful, and living in the present is the basis of meditation.
-Yes, bad things happen, but we can reduce suffering by controlling the wild stories our mind invests us in.
-In other words, live in the moment, observe things from a viewer perspective like leaves floating down a stream.
-They pass, and can even be interesting and provide opportunities for growth.
+Yes, bad things happen, but we can reduce suffering by controlling the wild stories our mind invests in.
+In other words, live in the moment, observe things from a viewer’s perspective like watching leaves floating down a stream.
+They pass by you temporarily and can be interesting.

-Meditation can benefit you in many ways including controlling stress, enhancing sleep and improving your immune system.
+Meditation can benefit you in many ways including controlling stress and improving your immune system.
 Read more about benefits here: Physical & Mental Benefits of Meditation

 There are many resources available to get started on meditation, and it can really help in this uncertain and scary time.
 And you just may make meditation a lifetime habit!
 Dedicating even 15 minutes a day can do wonders for your mental health and basic perspective on things.